🔥 Windows Proxy How To Guide [2022 Updated]

 WindowsProxy3.png

 Step 6.
-Enter your proxy’s “Port Number”.
-This is the second part before the semicolon, which in our example is “9001”.
+Enter your proxy’s “Port Number.”
+This is the second part before the semicolon, which is “9001” in our example.

 WindowsProxy4.png

 Step 7.
-Enter any “website addresses” you would like to visit without a proxy.
+Enter any “website addresses” you want to visit without a proxy.

 WindowsProxy5.png